Toggle mobile menu visibility

 Parking restrictions

 There may be parking restrictions on the roads around your school.
-Parking when these restrictions are in operation is illegal.
+Parking when these restrictions are in operation is illegal and unsafe.

 Parking restrictions include:

-• Prohibited parking - where there are yellow lines or clearway restrictions in operation
+• Prohibited parking.
+This is where there are yellow lines or clearway restrictions in operation:

 • In some areas you can park, but only for a set time.
-Street signs will tell you the maximum permitted length of stay.
+Street signs will tell you the longest amount of time you can stay.

 • Some areas of Norfolk have resident parking permit schemes.
 They prevent anyone but a resident from parking in an area.
 Always check for signs to inform you of this.

-If you believe that a vehicle is parked in such a way that it is causing a danger to other road users, then please call 101 and report the matter to the Police.
+If you find a vehicle parked in a way that is causing danger to other road users, this is a police mater.
+Call 101 or report it to the police online.

-Anyone can park outside a residential property as long as there are no restrictions in place.
+Anyone can park outside a residential property if there are no restrictions in place.
 For example, permit parking or yellow lines.

 Inconsiderate parking is:

-• Park immediately either side of a dropped kerb
+• Parking immediately either side of a dropped kerb

-• Park opposite a dropped kerb or driveway entrance
+• Parking opposite a dropped kerb or driveway entrance

-• Parking opposite or within 10 metres of a junction (obstructing drivers clear view emerging from or turning into a junction) Rule 243 of the Highway Code
+• Parking opposite or within 10 metres of a junction.
+This will obstruct a driver's view as they emerge from or turn into the junction.

 If you experience inconsiderate parking, speak to the driver to find a solution.